enNaDev/signup-form/README.md

 #### Live demo: https://ennadev.github.io/signup-form/

 This is a demonstration of a signup form with validations.
-The project is built with Angular 10 and Angular Material for the styling.
+The project is built with Angular 10 using Angular Material.
 Key concepts:
 - Built-in required validator for all fields.
 - Custom asynchronous validation for checking if the email already exists.
 For activating the email validator, try to input `test@test.com` which already exists.